asulibraries/unity_header/README.md

 * The site's "Main navigation" menu will be inserted into the header.
 * This module was built for a site using a sub-theme of Bootstrap Barrio. ymmv

-Important: This can only handle one level of menu items at the moment.
-Dropdowns are NOT working.
+Important: Per Bootstrap and Web Standards 2.0 sites are only allowed 2 levels of links in the menu.

 ## Configuration